-To the west of the Poconos nestled in Wilkes-Barre you’ll find a glacier-cut gorge with a string of waterfalls and pools.
+To the west of the Poconos nestled in Wilkes-Barre, visitors will find a glacier-cut gorge with a string of waterfalls and pools.
 This locally-kept secret boasts clear water swimming holes and natural slides.

-This area is named for a series of pools that were created by glacial meltwater thousands of years ago as it cut across the land that is now Pennsylvania .
-The movement and melt from the glaciers cut narrow gorges and deep tubs into the sandstone, which now provide a recreation area for many locals.
+This area is named for a series of pools created by glacial meltwater thousands of years ago as it cut across the now Pennsylvania land.
+The movement and melt from the glaciers cut narrow gorges and deep tubs into the sandstone, now providing many locals with a recreation area.

-Just off the parking area you’ll come to a bridge that gives an expansive view of the creek.
-From the bridge, heading upstream, the trail becomes a bit treacherous, but follows along the string of pools and falls until you come to a small bridge overlooking a tunnel.
+Just off the parking area, hikers come to a bridge that gives an expansive view of the creek.
+From the bridge, heading upstream, the trail becomes a bit treacherous but follows along the string of pools and falls until you come to a small bridge overlooking a tunnel.

 Walking the steep path downstream you’ll pass the more accessible pools for swimming.
-At the base of the stream where it meets another is a natural waterslide.
+A natural waterslide is at the base of the stream where it meets another.
 Heading upstream of this new creek you’ll find more pools as the trail continues.

 Know Before You Go